zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 480.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.

 This episode is called “Riding in a Carpool.”
 A “carpoo l” is when several people ride together in one car to go, usually, to work.
 Le t’s get started.